w3c/wot-cg/Tutorials/whatiswot/11-Applications in Smart Homes and Smart Cities/README.md

 **Graphic:** `Old Video 11 Cloud Gateway Animation`

+### Smart Buildings

+- Smart buildings are the next important step towards building a smart city.
+Unlike homes, the Things are owned and managed by the building owner rather than the individuals, who just control them.

+- The features of these buildings mainly focus on comfort - like proper airflow, and safety - fire alarms and security systems.

+- They often use protocols like BACnet, Modbus, and KNX for local control, which are not typical in a smart home.
+WoT can enhance interoperability, allowing different systems to work together more seamlessly.

+- Since a smart city consists of many smart buildings and additional infrastructure, smart buildings are a crucial step toward scaling up to a fully connected city.

 ### Smart cities

 - In smart cities, WoT's domain-agnostic nature enables scalability across various municipal systems, making it more flexible than traditional IoT solutions.